PART 3

 I love this subject.
-I think every music teacher should love this question.
+I think every music teacher, whether offering piano and drum lessons in Chicago or elsewhere, should love this question.
 It points us, all of us, beginners and experts, in the right direction.
 We have to understand the magnitude and diversity of this question to be able to pass on our music knowledge to our pupils.

 I am a particular teacher.
 I am the least gifted drummer I have ever known.
-I had to work like a donkey to comprehend anything whether it be the concept of accent, the independence of a bass drum line or the speed of a fast rockabilly song.
-Nothing came easy, nothing was an instinct, a reflex.
-I had to work and work to make every thing look like I never worked.
-But, precisely!
+I had to work like a donkey to comprehend anything, whether it be the concept of accent, the independence of a bass drum line, or the speed of a fast rockabilly song.
+Nothing came easy, nothing was instinctive or a reflex.
+I had to work and work to make everything look like I never worked.
+But precisely!

-Climbing that mountain, carving each step into the flesh of the rock with my nails (you think I am too dramatic, you try walking in my shoes) has been tough, yes! for sure, but also very exciting.
-I had to use my brain in ways I didn’t think was possible, I had to mold my body to limits I didn’t think I could reach.
+Climbing that mountain, carving each step into the flesh of the rock with my nails (you think I am too dramatic, you try walking in my shoes) has been tough, yes!
+For sure, but also very exciting.
+I had to use my brain in ways I didn’t think were possible, and I had to mold my body to limits I didn’t think I could reach.
 It was frustrating and awesome.
-Because each time I got to a new landmark I knew what battles and strife I had to go through.
+Because each time I reached a new landmark, I knew what battles and strife I had to go through.

 But enough about me.